google/neuroglancer/docs/user-guide/annotation_shaders.rst

 Annotations have different things to size.
 Points have ``setPointMarkerSize`` which will dynamically scale annotations.
 All the same things that we learned about ``#uicontrol`` apply here.
-So if we wanted our point annotations to scale between 1 pixels and 20 pixels based on a property, we might use the invlerp control again.
+So if we wanted our point annotations to scale between 1 and 20 pixels based on a property, we might use the ``invlerp`` control again.

 .. code-block:: glsl